AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/patient-dh-base-1-intro.md

 When sending a shared medicines list to the My Health Record system it is expected that:
 * indigenous status will be sent
 * gender will be sent
+* birthDate will be sent
 * address will not be sent
+* telecom will not be sent